-The TSS contribution from wastewater treatment facilities was considered negligible in the development of this TMDL.
+The contribution from wastewater treatment facilities was considered negligible in the development of this TMDL.
 The TSS component of any NPDES permitted facility is different from the pollutant addressed within this TMDL.
 The pollutant of concern for this TMDL is sediment from landuse runoff and in-channel processes, consistent with discharges associated with construction activities and MS4s.

-Sediment loadings from NPDES regulated construction activities are considered point sources of sediment to surface waters.
-These discharges occur in response to storm events and are included in the WLA of this TMDL as the same target yield as the TMDL of 0.0004 to 0.0018 tons per acre per day at the effective discharge for each waterbody.
+Sediment loadings from NPDES regulated construction activities and MS4s are considered point sources of sediment to surface waters.
+These discharges occur in response to storm events and are included in the WLA of this TMDL as the same target yield as the TMDL of 0.0014 to 0.0045 tons per acre per day at the effective discharge.